chaser164/gutcheck/README.md

     - The only accepted strings are 'upvote', 'downvote', and 'abstain'.
     - REQUIRES TOKEN AUTHORIZATION.

+api/v1/posts/has-posts/
+- POST will return a boolean of whether or not the website has GutChecks

 api/v1/posts/bywebsite/
 - POST will list out all the websites matching the URL provided in the body
     - A little awkward to use post here.
 Doing this because the parameter (a URL) is too complex to include in a get request endpoint